Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs

-Figure \ref{fig:statistic_calculation} shows how the property \( p \) of matrices \( A_1 \) to \( A_m \) is analyzed through various statistical measures (\(\mathcal{Q}\)), which results in a specific statistic \( q \).
+For each property vector defined over the constraint matrices, we apply the statistics in \(\mathcal{Q}\) to obtain aggregate, dimension-independent descriptors.
 For example, \(\hq{q}{\Theta}\) provides various statistics about the negative eigenvalue ratios of the constraints.

 \begin{dfn} Let \( g_{\alpha}(x) \) be a function \(\mathbb{R}^m \to \mathbb{R}\) defined as

 where \( x \in \mathbb{R}^m \) and \(\mathbf{1}_{\{x_i = \alpha\}}\) is the indicator function that equals 1 if \( x_i = \alpha \) and 0 otherwise. \end{dfn}